All customers have to post collateral as a guarantee that they can pay for the contracts they have entered into.

 Margining and collateral

 Before a customer starts to trade, he or she must meet the initial collateral call.
-This is calculated as the max net exposure a customer trades during one delivery day together with a day factor of two.
-The minimum collateral level is set to EUR 30,000,- which means that the collateral call for all counterparts will never be below this level.
+This is calculated as the max net exposure a customer trades during one delivery day together with a day factor of three.
+The minimum collateral level is set to EUR 30,000 which means that the collateral call for all counterparts will never be below this level.

-The collateral call is set as the maximum level of the daily margin that has been calculated for that customer, looking back on the last 30 days.
+The collateral call is set as the maximum level of the daily margin and settlement margin that has been calculated for that customer in the applied lookback period.
 Customers must meet their collateral calls towards Nord Pool on a daily basis.

 Monitoring of collaterals

-Customers can monitor their collateral calls and postings through CASS.
-After settlement is run, customers will be able to check whether they are within their collateral limit, and whether they have to post more collateral within the payment deadline the following business day.
+Customers can monitor their collateral calls and postings through CASS, our clearing and settlement system.
+After settlement is run, customers will be able to check whether they are within their collateral limit, and whether they have to post more collateral within payment deadline the following business day.

 In the morning of the due date of the collateral call, customers will be able to check their final cash position towards the collateral call to be met that business day.